 Experiment 2

 In Experiment 2, we test whether certain cognitive skills predict picture naming speed when participants are encouraged to respond faster, and we compare this with a non-speeded condition.
-Finally, we test whether the magnitude of experimental effects, such as the semantic interference effect, is modulated by task difficulty and whether cognitive skills predict the magnitude of this effect in speeded or non-speeded picture naming tasks.

 In Experiment 1, we found little support for the idea that cognitive skills predict picture naming latencies.
 However, the picture naming task was quite simple, and cognitive skills or resources may be more important when the task is more difficult.
 Some evidence for this idea comes from studies using a dual-task paradigm (e.g., Ferreira & Pashler, 2002).
 For example, Piai and Roelofs (2013) had participants perform picture naming and tone discrimination tasks in a dual-task paradigm.
 They found a relationship between a measure of updating ability (i.e., working memory, as measured by an operation span task) and participants’ picture naming speed, as well as the interference effect from the dual task: Participants with better updating or working memory abilities were faster to name pictures and were not as affected by the interference from the two tasks.
 Shao et al. (2012) similarly found evidence that cognitive skills are related to picture naming speed in more demanding task conditions.
 For example, updating ability (also measured by an operation span task) was correlated with picture naming speed for pictures of actions but not objects.
 They argue that naming pictures of actions is more difficult than naming pictures of objects because actions are conceptually and grammatically more complex.